Skip to main navigation

 - Remember that the class discussion is not about establishing the facts of the loss.
 It is about the expression of thoughts and feelings.
 Faculty may respond to students’ statements with reflective comments such as:

 1) “I can hear how much _______ meant to you.”

 2) “It sounds like this loss really impacted you…”

 3) “It must hurt a lot to remember it that way.”

 4) “It makes sense to be feeling so many emotions right now.”

 - When the students finish talking, a moment of silence might be helpful.
 If you are worried about a particular student, approach them privately.

 - After a loss, students often question themselves for feeling the way they do.
 They will need reassurance that their feelings are normal reactions to an abnormal situation.
 Finding out that their fellow students are having some of the same reactions can also be a great relief.

-- Let students know that the Counseling Center is available and eager to provide support to students.
-To take advantage of these services, students should reach out to GT CARE at (404) 894-3498.
+- Let students know that the Center for Mental Health Care & Resources is available and eager to provide support to students.
+To take advantage of these services, students should reach out to the Center at (404) 894-2575.

-- If you would like a Counseling Center staff member to consult with you about how to lead a classroom discussion or to help facilitate a discussion, please contact the Counseling Center at (404) 894-2575.
+- If you would like a Center staff member to consult with you about how to lead a classroom discussion or to help facilitate a discussion, please call (404) 894-2575.